Videars/Blockchain-Consistency/README.md

 # Blockchain-Consistency
 **Master's thesis project**
-*Studying the consistency property of the Sleepy protocol of consensus.*
+*Consistency of the Sleepy protocol of consensus with Markov chains.*

 ## Paper Structure